 A notary public is a person of integrity appointed to act as an impartial witness to the signing of an important transaction.
 They perform a notarial act which validates the transaction.
 The act of notary is for the purpose of preventing fraud and forgery by requiring the personal presence of the signer and satisfactorily identifying the signer.
 Unlike other countries, in Thailand, only lawyers/attorneys have the authority to act as Notarial Services Attorney through the regulations of the Lawyers Council.
-For an Attorney in Thailand to become a Notarial Services Attorney, he must pass a special legal training course from the Lawyer’s council to get a notary’s license or attestation.
+Moreover, for an Attorney in Thailand to become a Notarial Services Attorney, he must pass the special legal training course from the Lawyer’s council to get a notary’s license or attestation.

 A Notarial Services Attorney may execute the following functions: